 - Andechser am Dom: Traditional Bavarian food.

-- Ringlers: Hearty sandwiches.
+- Ringlers: No frills spot with hearty sandwiches.

 - Muenchner Suppenkueche: Traditional German soup.

-- Sababa: Great Lebanese dishes.
+- Sababa: No frills spot with great Lebanese dishes.

 - Ruff’s Burger: When you need a great burger.

-Drinks and Alcohol Prices
+Drinks and Alcohol Prices IN MUNICH

 - A pint of standard beer out: €3.5